khkhiu/khkhiu.github.io/_posts/2021-09-07-SP-CentCount.md

 <strong>The team</strong>

 ***
-The following are members of the team
+The following are members of the team(As of 7 Sep 2021)

 1. Khiu Kim Hong, Diploma in Electrical and Electronic Engineering
 2. Cheam Zhi Kai, Diploma in Engineering with Business